-OHIO REV. CODE ANN. § 2919.251 (2011): FACTORS TO BE CONSIDERED WHEN SETTING BAIL; BAIL SCHEDULE; APPEARANCE BY VIDEO CONFERENCING EQUIPMENT
+OHIO REV. CODE ANN. § 2919.251 (2016): FACTORS TO BE CONSIDERED WHEN SETTING BAIL; BAIL SCHEDULE; APPEARANCE BY VIDEO CONFERENCING EQUIPMENT

-(A) Subject to division (D) of this section, a person who is charged with the commission of any offense of violence shall appear before the court for the setting of bail if the alleged victim of the offense charged was a family or household member at the time of the offense and if any of the following applies:
+- (A) Subject to division (D) of this section, a person who is charged with the commission of any offense of violence shall appear before the court for the setting of bail if the alleged victim of the offense charged was a family or household member at the time of the offense and if any of the following applies: - (1) The person charged, at the time of the alleged offense, was subject to the terms of a protection order issued or consent agreement approved pursuant to section 2919.26 or 3113.31 of the Revised Code or previously was convicted of or pleaded guilty to a violation of section

-(1) The person charged, at the time of the alleged offense, was subject to the terms of a protection order issued or consent agreement approved pursuant to section 2919.26 or 3113.31 of the Revised Code or previously was convicted of or pleaded guilty to a violation of section 2919.25 of the Revised Code or a violation of section 2919.27 of the Revised Code involving a protection order or consent agreement of that type, a violation of an existing or former municipal ordinance or law of this or any other state or the United States that is substantially similar to either section, a violation of section 2909.06, 2909.07, 2911.12, or 2911.211 of the Revised Code if the victim of the violation was a family or household member at the time of the violation a violation of an existing or former municipal ordinance or law of this substantially similar to any of this or any other state or the United States that is or any other state or the United States that the time of the violation a violation of an existing or former municipal ordinance or law of this or any other state or the United States that is or any other state or the United States that is or any other state or the United States that is substantially similar to any of those sections if the victim of the violation was a family or household member at the time of the violation, or any offense of violence if the victim of the offense was a family or household member at the time of the offense;
+2919.25 of the Revised Code or a violation of section 2919.27 of the Revised Code involving a protection order or consent agreement of that type, a violation of an existing or former municipal ordinance or law of this or any other state or the United States that is substantially similar to either section, a violation of section 2909.06, 2909.07, 2911.12, or 2911.211 of the Revised Code if the victim of the violation was a family or household member at the time of the violation a violation of an existing or former municipal ordinance or law of this or any other state or the United States that is substantially similar to any of those sections if the victim of the violation was a family or household member at the time of the commission of the violation, or any offense of violence if the victim of the offense was a family or household member at the time of the offense;